precisely/gene-panel-curation/genes/CHRNA3-Matty.md

     # What does this mean?

     People with this variant have one copy of the [C645T](https://www.ncbi.nlm.nih.gov/clinvar/variation/17503/) variant.
 This substitution of a single nucleotide is known as a missense mutation.

-    # What is the effect of this variant?

-    You are in the Mild Loss of Function category.
-See below for more information.

     # How common is this genotype in the general population?

     <piechart percentage=39.7 />